Saturday Night Live season 39: Cast

 On May 12, 2013, NBC announced that Weekend Update anchor Seth Meyers would be the new host of Late Night in 2014, succeeding SNL alum Jimmy Fallon, as Fallon was taking over as the new host of The Tonight Show.
 Meyers remained Weekend Update anchor up until his departure from the show on February 1, 2014.
-Cecily Strong, who had been upgraded to repertory status for this season, was brought up to co-anchor with Meyers.
-After Meyers' departure, Colin Jost, a staff writer for the show since 2005 (and head writer for season 38 and 39), joined the cast on March 1, 2014, as the eighth featured player that season, and as Meyers' successor on Weekend Update, co-anchoring with Strong.
+Cecily Strong was brought up to co-anchor with Meyers, who had been on the show for thirteen seasons since 2001 (first doing sketches, then being head writer and "Weekend Update" anchor since 2006).
+After Meyers' departure, Colin Jost, a staff writer for the show since 2005 (and head writer for seasons 38 and 39), joined the cast on March 1, 2014, as the eighth featured player that season, and as Meyers' successor on Weekend Update, co-anchoring with Strong.

 The addition of eight new cast members is the greatest since the 1995–96 season, during which nine cast members were added, making it the largest cast overhaul in eighteen years.
 The total of 17 cast members was an SNL record at the time, and some critics argued that the large cast contributed to how uneven the season was overall.

 This would be the final season for longtime cast member Nasim Pedrad, who had been on the show for five seasons since 2009.
 Pedrad announced her departure from the show in June 2014 in order to work on the Lorne Michaels-produced sitcom Mulaney.
-Additionally, featured players John Milhiser, Noël Wells, and Brooks Wheelan were all fired from the show after one season, and their fellow featured player Mike O'Brien returned to the writers' room for the next season, which would be his last overall after spending six seasons on the show since 2009.
+Additionally, featured players Milhiser, Wells, and Wheelan were all let go after one season, and O'Brien returned to the writers' room for the next season, which would be his last overall after spending six seasons on the show since 2009.

 This would also be the final season for longtime announcer Don Pardo, who died on August 18, 2014, at the age of 96.
+He had been the announcer for the show since its inception in 1975, missing only the 1981–82 season.